 SLLS helps people clear life's legal hurdles.
 Go here to learn about what we do.

-Our online application is available anytime.
-Go here to use the online form to apply for free legal help.
+Go here to use our online application to apply for free legal aid.
 Go here to find an SLLS office.

 SLLS only offers civil legal representation in Louisiana.